 The Associate in Science Degree program in Engineering is designed for persons who plan to transfer to a four-year college or university to complete a baccalaureate degree.
-The following engineering fields are supported by this program: aerospace, biological systems, building construction, ceramics, chemical, civil, electrical, industrial, mechanical, metallurgical, mining, ocean, and engineering science and mechanics.
+The following engineering fields are supported by this program: aerospace and ocean, biological systems, chemical, civil and environmental, electrical and computer, engineering science and mechanics, industrial and systems engineering, material science, mechanical, mining and minerals.